pippinbarr/cart253-2019/modules/graphics-displaying-text/graphics-displaying-text.md

 - `textSize()` takes __one argument__, the size of the text to display
 - The number you use here reflects the __height in pixels__ of the text
+- As with colours for shapes, you put the size _before_ the `text` instruction

 ---